ThomasStalley/PremiumBondPrizeChecker/README.md

 _**Next steps:**_

+1. Detect when it is results day.
+2. Run prize checker.
-Run check on results day, email results to account holders.
+3. Email results to account holders.